Service Workflow: Advanced Settings

 Duplicate scans on-device are INVALID

 This option allows you to decide if the device should also have its own duplicate checking when scanning.
-If you are not relying upon internet connectivity but you want duplicate checking to work, you’ll want to check this box.
-Otherwise, when you don’t have the connection, the scanned value may still be valid.
+If you are relying upon internet connectivity for duplicate checking but you think the app-user may lose connectivity, you’ll want to check this box.
+However, please note that this duplicate checking option only applies to the device scanning, not all devices scanning.
+To apply for all devices scanning you’ll instead want to create an on-device (offline) service with auto-sync enabled and duplicates set to be invalid globally.

 With Manual Sync, the user must upload the scans to the server themselves.
 Then, the device will auto-check for a new database after an upload.

-With Auto Sync, the system will queue the scans for auto-uploading to our server every two seconds after the validation.
+With Auto Sync, the system will queue scans for on-device service for auto-uploading to our server every two seconds after the validation.
 Then, the system will auto-sync the validation databases to the device every 2 minutes.
+There must be Internet to be able to sync.
+Also, the service must be open within the mobile app to sync.

 Email me when on-device scans are uploaded